-The articles publication contributes to the development of a coherent network of knowledge.
-It is essential that publisher, editors, authors, and reviewers, in the process of publishing the journals, conduct themselves in accordance with the highest level of professional ethics and standards.
-Journal of Mechanical Engineering in general is exercising the code of conduct which is in line with codes stated by the Committee on Publication Ethics (COPE) (http://publicationethics.org).
+The articles’ publication contributes to the development of a coherent network of knowledge.
+It is essential that publishers, editors, authors, and reviewers, in the process of publishing the journals, conduct themselves in accordance with the highest level of professional ethics and standards.
+The Journal of Mechanical Engineering in general is exercising the code of conduct, which is in line with the codes stated by the Committee on Publication Ethics (COPE) (http://publicationethics.org).

-Followings are descriptions of the ethical guidelines for editors, reviewers, and authors:
+The following are descriptions of the ethical guidelines for the editor, corresponding author, author, and reviewer:

 The editor has the following responsibilities:

-The author should not submit concurrent manuscripts (or manuscripts essentially describing the same subject matter) to multiple journals.
-An author should also not submit any paper previously published anywhere to the journals for consideration.
+- The authors should not submit concurrent manuscripts (or manuscripts essentially describing the same subject matter) to multiple journals or any paper previously published anywhere in the journals for consideration.

-The author should honestly gather and interpret his or her research data.
+- The authors should honestly gather and interpret their research data.

-The author should give due acknowledgement to all of those who have made contributions to the research.
-Those who have contributed significantly to the research should be listed as coauthors.
+- The authors should give due acknowledgement to all of those who have made contributions to the research.
+Those who have contributed significantly to the research should be listed as co-authors.

 The reviewer has the following responsibilities: